• icon phone

 What is XIRR in Mutual Funds?

-XIRR stands for Extended Internal Rate of Return, a financial metric used to calculate the rate of return on investments with multiple cash flows happening at different times.
+XIRR means in mutual funds the Extended Internal Rate of Return, a financial metric used to calculate the rate of return on investments with multiple cash flows happening at different times.

-Unlike the CAGR (Compound Annual Growth Rate), which is only suitable for single lump-sum investments, XIRR accounts for the timing and volume of cash flows.
+Unlike the CAGR (Compound Annual Growth Rate), which is only suitable for single lump-sum investments, XIRR means in mutual fund calculations account for the timing and volume of cash flows.
 This makes XIRR the ideal tool for investments like SIPs, mutual funds, and other market-linked assets.

 It provides a clearer picture of an investment's performance and investors can get an accurate, annualised percentage reflecting their returns over the investment period.
 This calculation accounts for the time and value of money and the effect of compounding.